marvinhuelsmann/marvinhuelsmann/README.md

 ### Hi 👋
-### 🔭 I’m currently working on MCONE, LabyHelp, Chrome Extensions like "Directly" or Swift Projects
+### 🔭 I’m currently working on MCONE, Chrome Extensions like "Directly" or Swift Projects
 ### ✨ _special_ ✨